nikolakakis/geotour_crete_information/readme.txt

 === Geotour Crete Information ===
 Contributors: Nikolakakis Manolis
 Donate link:  (You can add this later if you want to accept donations)
-Tags: geotour, crete, tourism, map, locations, information, shortcode Banner Image: banner-772x250.png
+Tags: geotour, crete, tourism, locations, information, shortcode Banner Image: banner-772x250.png
 Requires at least: 6.0
 Tested up to: 6.7